raymondhua/raymondhua.github.io/_projects/2018-12-06-op-project.md

 ---
-title: Third year project - Media Analytics
+title: Media Analytics
-subtitle: High-fidelity mobile app designs for a super awesome social media company.
+subtitle: Third year project at Otago Polytechnic.
 date: 2018-12-06 00:00:00
 description: This is a demo post that shows what you can do inside portfolio and blog posts.
 We’ve included everything you need to create engaging posts and case studies to show off your work in a beautiful way.
 featured_image: op-project/timeline/trump.png